bencoveney/bencoveney.github.io/posts/fragment-shaders.md

 [./fragment-shaders-burst-evolving.webm](./fragment-shaders-burst-evolving.webm)

 I ended up adding two of these to the shader, each with some different settings and tints.
-This element is looking good, so we can add it to the composition.

 ## Finishing touches

 The last elements use techniques we have already seen, so we can breeze through them quickly.

-First I added a subtle gradient from the subject out towards the edge of the screen.
+I added a subtle gradient from the subject out towards the edge of the screen.
 This fades in and out over time to give a glowing effect.
 It doesn't look particularly impressive on its own, but it does tie in nicely to the rest of the elements.

 ```glsl
 float shadowInner = 0.25;